 Is Accreditation Important for a Counseling Degree?

-Many beginning counseling students want to know, is CACREP accreditation important?
+Many beginning counseling students want to know, is CACREP accreditation important for educational programs?
 The short answer is, “Yes, it is.”
 A more nuanced answer will be contextual.

 When it comes to landing a good job in the field of psychology, attending a school with accreditation that meets CACREP standards is not always necessary, but it will almost certainly help- especially as you progress further along in your career.
 Some schools are accredited according to CACREP standards, and some are accredited according to APA standards.

 As you seek out the best school for you, the choice of CACREP vs APA will likely be a secondary consideration.
 However, keep in mind, if you know what city, state, and healthcare system you want to work within, you would do well to find out which type of accreditation standard is most readily accepted there.
 If you do not know where you hope to find employment after graduation, then the type of counseling program accreditation is not such a straightforward choice.